glouppe/info8002-large-scale-data-systems/lecture6.md

 ## Property 2: parameterizable cost

-- The target $T$ is adjusted periodically as a function of how much hashing power has been deployed in the system by the block creators.
+- The target $T$ is adjusted periodically as a function of how much hashing power has been deployed in the system by the miners.
 - The goal is to maintain an average time of 10 minutes between blocks.

 ---